fuel injector

 2. Number of Injectors Being Replaced

 Replacing one injector will cost much less than replacing multiple at the same time.
-When multiple fuel injectors need to be replaced, you will have to pay for extra parts and more labor.
+When multiple fuel injectors need to be replaced, you will have to pay for extra parts, additional labor costs, and more time spent on the job.

 3. Labor Rates